 If you have a couple of days in Nepal then you can arrange a package trek along the Mardi Himal route yourself.
 Do shop around and don't get swayed by the typical talk of about places names, mountain names or villages en route.

-What's important here is know what's included, meet your guide before hand and feel comfortable with the agency/guide.
+What's important here is to know what's included, meet your guide before hand and feel comfortable with the agency/guide.